wp-plugins/quickapp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Are you a WordPress blogger wanting to reach out to your audience on Android Mobile Device?
-QuickApp can help in doing this in few small.
+QuickApp can help in doing this in few small steps.

 == Description ==
 <p>QuickApp is a WordPress plugin created for bloggers like you.
 It offers a convenient way to turn your Wordpress blog into Mobile apps.
 You can also self-publish your App as a native Mobile App to the Google Play Store.</p>